Matuki92/axa_assessment_react_app/README.md

 I made this app as a technical test for AXA, it loads all the gnomes in a village and lets the user find them by either using some filters or picking a random one.
 This is the first project I use Redux with, it was both challenging and fun and helped me learn a lot about this technology.

+tip: reload the page a couple of times for some fun facts about the gnomes ;)

 ### TECHNOLOGIES USED

   - [React] frontend library.